1

 modification of Einstein’s theory.
 Matter creation is balanced by negative

-kinetic energy (whatever that is).
+kinetic energy (whatever that is!).
 Unlike Einstein's cosmological

 "does not represent the [vacuum] energy density of the quantum fields."